 At Copper, we are committed to keeping your data private and secure.
 This page is designed to answer questions we commonly receive from customers about how we protect, store, and process your data.
 If you have questions that aren’t answered here, please submit a ticket.

 Frequently Asked Questions - Click a question to see the answer.

 What is Copper's approach to information security risk management?

-- At Copper, we have a security program that includes the creation, maintenance, audit, and enforcement of security policies and procedures and designates responsibility and authority over security to dedicated personnel.
+- At Copper, we have a security program that includes the creation, maintenance and enforcement of security policies and procedures and designates responsibility and authority over security to trained personnel.

 What features does Copper have to increase application and user security?